 - Hormones do play a factor in many people’s scoliosis, so as your hormones change while you’re pregnant and breastfeeding you’ll want to keep a close eye on your scoli.
 When I was pregnant with my eldest son, my spine became almost totally straight.
 With my second pregnancy, it wound up like a corkscrew.
 I knew of these changes because I kept having regular massages during my pregnancies and my masseuses knew what my body was like before I was pregnant.
 We were easily able to stay on top of it.

 - It’s important to have trusted practitioners that you regularly see before, during, and after this hormone-fluctuating time to make sure your spine stays happy and healthy.
-If you need help figuring out who to see, I talk about it more in my book Analyzing Scoliosis.
+If you need help figuring out who to see, I talk about it more in my book I Have Scoliosis; Now What?.
 My instructors and I at Spiral Spine are always available to be a part of your team as well in person or virtually.

 - If you choose to have an epidural while you’re in labor, make sure to get the most skilled anesthesiologist at the hospital to administer it.
 Tell them you have scoliosis, and if you have an X-ray of your lumbar spine, bring it with you.
 It will help the anesthesiologist ensure the epidural gets inserted correctly.
 Talk with your doctor and consult with the anesthesiologist about an epidural prior to giving birth, especially if you have a fusion.
 This will help your delivery team make a plan so you focus on giving birth instead of your spine.